 Where is the Holy Spirit?
 Is James not a servant of the Holy Spirit?
 Is he a servant only of God and of Jesus Christ?

 Now let us look at II Peter 1:2.
-Sometimes it even helps to read the verse preceding it, because sometimes the Godhead is mentioned in it as well; and it does here.
+Sometimes it even helps to read the verse preceding it, because sometimes the God family is mentioned in it as well; and it does here.
 In verse 1, he mentions Jesus Christ and he also mentions God.
 "God and our Savior Jesus Christ."

 II Peter 1:2 Grace and peace be multiplied unto you through the knowledge of God and of Jesus our Lord.